HandsOnDataViz/book/docs/HandsOnDataViz.md

 Later in [Chapter 15 you’ll learn how to recognize and reduce other types of data bias](data-bias.html), such as framing bias, algorithmic bias, intergroup bias, and map area bias.

-TODO above: working on selection bias diagram to insert here

 ### Summary